junxit/us-congress-bills-110/metadata.md

 - 2007-05-21 — Introduced in Senate
 - 2007-05-21 — Read twice and referred to the Committee on Energy and Natural Resources. (text of measure as introduced: CR S6402)
 - 2007-05-21 — Sponsor introductory remarks on measure.
 (CR S6401-6402)
+- 2007-09-20 — Committee on Energy and Natural Resources Senate Subcommittee on Public Lands and Forests.
+Hearings held.
+With printed Hearing: S.Hrg.
+110-216.
+- 2008-01-30 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment favorably.
+- 2008-04-10 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment.
+With written report No. 110-295.
+- 2008-04-10 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment.
+With written report No. 110-295.
+- 2008-04-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 647.